williamsdb/WDiL/readme.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Running the script is very straightforward:
+Getting up and running is very straightforward:

 1. download the code/clone the repository
 2. install [composer](https://getcomposer.org/)
-3. add the smarty templating engine
+3. add the smarty templating engine and phpMailer

     > composer.phar require smarty/smarty

+    > composer.phar require PHPMailer/PHPMailer
+4. follow the installation instructions below.

 You can read more about how it all works in [these blog posts](https://www.spokenlikeageek.com/tag/when-did-i-last/).